Technica-Engineering/kalash/kalash/doc/contributing.md

 4. Implement tests for your change (Test-Driven Development).
 5. Implement your change.
 6. Run tests locally using `nox -e test`.
-7. Check whether your tests have satisfactory coverage under `htmlcov/index.html`.
-Our minimum target coverage is 80%.
+7. Check whether your tests have satisfactory coverage: Run `coverage html` after triggering the tests and check `htmlcov/index.html`.
+Our minimum target coverage is 85%.
 8. Run `flake8` at the root of this repository and correct any code-style deviations.
 9. Document the change.
 10. Update the `CHANGELOG`.
 Use the [correct](https://keepachangelog.com/en/1.0.0/) style guidelines for the changelog.